Prestipino/TEMpcPlot/README.md

 ```
 * * *
 ## in order to work
-The library is divided in two main class
+The library is divided in severals main classes

 * * *